ana-cozma/blog/content/posts/dapr-certificate-renewal/index.md

 ---
-title: "Dapr Certificate Expiry: Debugging and Fixing"
+title: "Ensuring Seamless Operations: Troubleshooting and Resolving Dapr Certificate Expiry"
 date: 2023-06-19T16:13:45+02:00
 tags: ["dapr", "aks", "kubernetes"]
-draft: true
+draft: false
 ---

-Troubleshooting Dapr issues can be quite challenging.
-While Dapr itself is great, I find the logging part a bit poor with not enough information to help you troubleshoot or understand the cause of issues.
+A CNCF project, the [Distributed Application Runtime (Dapr)](https://dapr.io/) provides APIs that simplify microservice connectivity.
+Whether your communication pattern is service to service invocation or pub/sub messaging, Dapr helps you write resilient and secured microservices.
+Essentially, it provides a new way to build microservices by using the reusable blocks implemented as  sidecars.

+While Dapr is great as it is language agnostic and it solves some challenges that come with microservices and distributed systems, such as message broker integration, encryption etc, troubleshooting Dapr issues can be quite challenging.
+Dapr logs, especially the error messages, can be quite generic and sometimes do not provide enough information for you to understand what is going on.

-In the blog post, I want to detail a problem I had with Dapr certificate expiration, how I ended up understanding what the cause was, the symptoms the application was manifesting and how I managed to solve it.
-I hope this will help others that might be in the same situation.
+In this blog post, I want to detail a problem I had with Dapr certificate expiration, how I troubleshoot the root cause, the symptoms the application was manifesting and how I managed to solve it.

-I want also to highlight how important it is to have proper monitoring in place so I will be touching upon that as well by showing you some lessons learned and what I ended setting up to save me from repeating the same mistakes.
+I want also to highlight how important it is to have proper monitoring in place so I will be touching upon that as well by showing you some lessons learned and what I ended setting up to save me from repeating the same mistakes in the future.

 ## Symptoms

 Application deployment was failing because it could not inject the dapr sidecar.
 It kept restarting until reaching the 5min defaut timeout and rolledback.
-Checking the events on the pod I noticed the GET /healthz endpoints for liveness and readiness probes were throwing `connect: connection refused`.
+Checking the events on the pod I noticed the `GET /healthz` endpoints for liveness and readiness probes were throwing `connect: connection refused`.

-There were no errors in app logs or the dapr sidecar logs.
+There were no errors in app logs or in the Dapr sidecar logs.
 The only thing I noticed was that the dapr sidecar was in `CrashLoopBackOff` state.

 ## Troubleshooting
-### _Hint 1_: **Dapr Operator** logs
+### _Step 1_: **Dapr Operator** logs

-Since no longs were available on pod or dapr sidecar, I started by checking the logs of the next best thing which was the **Dapr Operator** and I noticed the following error:
+Since no longs were available on pod or Dapr sidecar, I started by checking the logs of the next best thing which was the **Dapr Operator** and I noticed the following error:

 ```bash
 {"instance":"dapr-operator-0000000000-abcd","level":"info","msg":"starting webhooks","scope":"dapr.operator","time":"2023-05-25T12:51:13.267369255Z","type":"log","ver":"1.10.4"}